cbonang80/inheritance/README.md

 * [Tests](#tests)

 ## About
-The C++ program demonstrates some main tenants regarding C++'s object oriented programming, such as inheritance and polymorphism.
-Examples on classes and objects, inheritance, polymorphism, and pointers are included in the program.
-Explainations include memory allocation and what goes on the stack and heap.
+The C++ program demonstrates some main tenants of object oriented programming, such as inheritance and polymorphism.
+There are examples on classes and objects, inheritance, polymorphism, and pointers in the program.
+Explainations include memory allocation and deallocation.

 ## Sections In main()